How to Help Middle School Children Move to the Suburbs

 General Tips for Moving Your Children to a New School

-Remember, changing schools is a huge adjustment for even the most outgoing child—they’re in a new house in a new town with lots of new things to see and do…and now there’s a brand new school (and school bus and teacher and friends) to get acquainted to.
+Remember, changing schools is a huge adjustment for even the most outgoing child—they’re in a new house in a new town with lots of new things to see and do…and now there’s a brand new school (and school bus and teacher and friends) to get acquainted with.
 Start laying the groundwork in these last few days and weeks and your child’s first few days will go off without a hitch!

 #1.
 Focus on the FUN